adolfooes/api_faker/README.md

 # API Faker

-API Faker is a RESTful API built with Go that provides endpoints for managing accounts and projects.
+API Faker is a RESTful API built with Go that helps developers mock or fake API responses.
+It allows for configurable responses based on different HTTP statuses and provides flexibility in testing various scenarios.
 The project uses PostgreSQL as the database and features dynamic configuration using environment variables.
+It supports both local and production environments using Docker.

 ## Features